Chapter 5

 [w('PRO','he')]

-verb_complements_top_layer ;~Ln [np(node('*ICH*-138',[]))] filled_subject active_voice
+verb_complements_top_layer ;~Ln [np(node('*ICH*-138',[]))] filled_sbj active

-verb_complements_by_code ;~Ln [np(node('*ICH*-138',[]))] filled_subject active_voice
+verb_complements_by_code ;~Ln [np(node('*ICH*-138',[]))] filled_sbj active

 []

-5.4 Clause structure with a main verb and prior catenative verbs
+5.4 Clause structure with catenative verbs

-So far we have seen clause structure with only a single verb, but a clause might include a sequence of verbs.
+So far, we have seen clause structure with only a single verb, but a clause might include a sequence of verbs.
 The main verb is either the only verb of a clause or the last verb to occur in a sequence of verbs of the same clause.
 Verbs of a verb sequence that are prior to the main verb are called catenative verbs.

 Section 4.10 provides verb_complements_by_code rules for the full range of catenative verbs.
 Now we focus on resulting clause structure from catenative verbs with code: